cgardner1388/ETL-Pipeline/README (1).md

     * csv library
 * pgAdmin4 (PostgreSQL)

-### ETL (Extract Transform Load) Process Outline
+## ETL (Extract Transform Load) Process Outline

-### Extract
+### _[EXTRACT]_
 1. We pulled in data from three different sources and they were all exported into CSV files
 2. The next step will show how each table was cleaned before being uploaded into SQL

-### Transform
+### _[TRANSFORM]_

-### CDC - COVID-19 Deaths per 100k(9KB)
+### CDC - COVID-19 Deaths per 100k (9KB)
-1. Downloaded raw data from CDC in csv format
+1. Downloaded raw data from CDC
-        -File was saved as a CSV file
+   1. File was saved as a CSV file
 2. Imported CSV in jupyter notebook using pandas library
 3. Corrected misnomers (i.e. "New York*" was corrected to "New York")
 4. Created US States List
 5. Removed US Territories (anything that was not in US States List)
-6. Created new database with only the columns needed for answering our questions
+6. Created new data frame with only the columns needed for answering our proposed questions

 ### CDC - Total Vaccination Doses Administered per 100k (28KB)
-1. Downloaded raw data from CDC in csv format
+1. Downloaded raw data from CDC
-        -File was saved as a CSV file
+   1. File was saved as a CSV file
 2. Imported CSV in jupyter notebook using pandas library
 3. Renamed the state "New York State" to "New York"
-4. Created a list for all states in the US
+4. Created US States List
-5. Kept all of the data in the data frame that was in the state list, this means that any state from the data frame that matches up to the state list then we will keep that row of data
+5. Removed US Territories (anything that was not in US States List)
 6. Remove columns where the population is 12 years or older
-7. Created a new data frame by selecting by only selecting relevant information that will help us answer the questions from the proposal
+6. Created new data frame with only the columns needed for answering our proposed questions

 ### US Bureau of Labor Statistics (131MB)
-1. Downloaded raw data from bureau of labor statistics
+1. Downloaded raw data from U.S. Bureau of Labor Statistics
-        - File was saved as a CSV file
+   1. File was saved as a CSV file
 2. Imported CSV in jupyter notebook using pandas library
 3. Displayed the type of data in each column once the new data frame has been created
 4. Renamed the columns "Average Hourly Wage", "State", and "State Name"
-5. I renamed the columns so that I could join the tables in SQL
+5. We renamed the columns so that we could join the tables in SQL
 6. Created a new table by only selecting the "State" and "Hourly Wage" columns

 ### Merging the Data in Python
-1. Displayed the data types before I merged the tables
+1. Displayed the data types before we merged the tables
 2. Removed the "-" in column "Hourly Wage" and replaced it with a "0"
 3. Changed the data type in the "Hourly Wage" column from object to float
-4. Merged the COVID deaths by state data frame with the Hourly Wage dataframe
+4. Merged the COVID deaths by state data frame with the Hourly Wage data frame
-        - The data was merged together on the "State" columns
+   1. The data was merged together on the "State" columns
 5. Displayed the data types before connecting the data frames to Postgres SQL

-### Load
+### _[LOAD]_

 ### Creating the Databases in Postgres SQL
-1. Created the database COVID by creating the engine and the connection to the SQL database
+1. Created the database "COVID" by creating the engine and the connection to the SQL database
-2. Created the tables "COVID by State" and connected it to SQL
+2. Created the table "COVID by State" and connected it to SQL
-3. Created the tables "COVID Vaccinations" and connected it to SQL
+3. Created the table "COVID Vaccinations" and connected it to SQL
-4. Once the tables were created in SQL, we created a couple of different queries within SQL
+4. Once the tables were created in SQL, we performed a few queries within SQL

+## Final Notes
-5. These tables will be helpful as well will be able to figure out if there is a correlation between a State's hourly wage and COVID vaccinations or deaths
+Through this ETL process, we now have tables that will be a great starting point to answering the questions proposed above, along with further research regarding a State's hourly wage and COVID vaccinations or deaths.